How is multimodal and intermodal different from accompanied freight?

 Customers should also be aware that both types of modal transport have significant benefits over accompanied transport.

-If you would like advice on which methods of freight are best for your goods, then please get in touch with one of our experienced and knowledgeable account managers who can advise you on the best course of action.
+If you would like advice on which methods are best for your goods, then please get in touch with one of our experienced and knowledgeable team who can help advise you on the best solution for your business needs.